Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 Is grounding / earthing safe?

-For millions of years humans have had continuous contact with the Earth – shoes are a fairly new invention.
+For thousands of years, humans have had continuous contact with the Earth – shoes are a fairly new invention.
 There are no known major contradictions to natural grounding when walking barefoot on grass or beach.

-WARNINGSo far, I’ve found only one contradiction to grounding and that is if people are on thinning blood mediation (such as coumadin, as it may thin the blood too much) they need to be careful and consult their doctor.
+WARNING: So far, I’ve found only one contradiction to grounding and that is if people are on thinning blood medication (such as Coumadin, as it may thin the blood too much) they need to be careful and consult their doctor.

 Grounding via electrical earth in your electrical system